market report header.jpg

 BEEF

-Loins – The market is steady.
-Retail and foodservice business demand has settled into a consistent pattern over the last few weeks.
+Loins – The market is steady to firmer.
+Retail and foodservice volume has firmed up in combination with a finite supply.
 Supply varies by packer on choice and select grades.
-Market levels are holding even.
+Market levels have risen slightly.

 PORK

 The market is mixed.
-Total pork production for last week was up 4.1% versus the prior week and down 3.9% compared to the same week last year.
-The total headcount for last week was 2,574,000 compared to 2,702,000 for the same week last year.
-Live weights for last week were even at 0 lbs. compared to the prior week and up 1 lb. versus the same week last year.
-Current demand is fairly strong to start 2025.
-Consumers are gravitating to pork due to price and availability.
-The pork cutout to start calendar 2025 was the highest level to start a year since 2013.
-Activity on loins, butts, and value-added ribs is active enough to keep supply clearing on a weekly basis.
-Since the port strike was averted, export demand has resumed to traditional levels.
-On the supply side, 2024 production was up 1.1% from 2023 levels.
-Based on the most recent WASDE report, supply for 2025 is expected to rise 1.9%.
-Breeding efficiency in 2024 hit a record high for pigs per litter.
-Lean hog futures for February and April continue to be somewhat bullish.
-Market values in the key categories are mostly stable and holding within established ranges.
+Total pork production for last week was down 5.0% versus the prior week and down 0.2% compared to the same week last year.
+The total headcount for last week was 2,418,000 compared to 2,440,000 for the same week last year.
+Live weights for last week were down 1 lb. compared to the prior week and up 1 lb. versus the same week last year.
+Current demand is moderate to light which is expected during the Lenten season.
+The pork cutout showed some weakness around the start of Lent but has stabilized over the last week.
+Retail demand on loins, boneless loins, and butts is moderate due to feature activity.
+With the port strike averted; export demand has resumed to traditional levels, but tariff issues have industry players somewhat concerned.
+With the United States exporting about 25% of its pork production, potential tariffs will be watched by suppliers and foreign countries alike.
+Based on the most recent WASDE report, supply for 2025 is expected to rise 1.9% due to breeding efficiency.
+Lean hog futures for April are mostly flat but June climbed to a two-week high.
+Market values on loins, butts, and ribs are holding within established ranges with better outdoor weather and consumer demand.

-Loins – The market is steady.
-Demand for bone-in product is strong due to retail features.
-Boneless loins are somewhat mixed due to soft demand from the export channel.
+Loins – The market is steady to firmer.
+Demand for bone-in product is strong due to retail features and some outdoor grilling.
+Boneless loin volume is active in light of tariffs changing the trading landscape.
 Supply is available.
-Market levels on bone-in and boneless are mostly flat.
+Market on bone-in and boneless loins has strong undertones.

 CHICKEN

-Leg Quarters and Thighs – The market is unsettled.
-Domestic demand for leg quarters and thigh meat is moderate.
-Export business for back-half parts is weak and future business could be uncertain.
+Leg Quarters and Thighs – The market is steady to firmer.
+Domestic demand for leg quarters and thigh meat is moderate to good.
+Export business on whole legs is a full steady.
 Supply is available and varies by plant.
-Market levels on back-half parts and dark meat have soft undertones.
+Market levels on back-half parts are flat while boneless thigh meat is moving higher.

 TURKEY

 Wings – The market is steady to firmer.
 Export business on whole wings is fair and domestic volume on two-joint wings is adequate.
-Supply is available and varies by plant.
-The market moved higher on Tom size wings.
+Supply has gotten squeezed by limited slaughter numbers.
+The market Tom size wings has been moving higher.

-Drums and Thigh Meat – The market is steady to firmer.
+Drums and Thigh Meat – The market is firmer.
 Export business for drums is moderate to good.
-Domestic demand for thigh meat is on the rise due to foodservice demand.
+Demand for thigh meat is well supported by retail, foodservice, and further processing.
 Supply is tight on parts and thigh meat.
-The market on drums is flat while thigh meat has been pressured upward.
+The market on drums and thigh meat is being pressured higher.

 SEAFOOD